wkumari/draft-vandergaast-edns-client-subnet/README.md

 10. Security Considerations

-Contavalli, et al.       Expires August 27, 2015               [Page 13]

-Internet-Draft        Client Subnet in DNS Requests        February 2015

 10.1.
 Privacy

    With the ECS option, the network address of the client that initiated the resolution becomes visible to all servers involved in the resolution process.
 Additionally, it will be visible from any network traversed by the DNS packets.

+Contavalli, et al.      Expires September 8, 2015              [Page 13]

+Internet-Draft        Client Subnet in DNS Requests           March 2015

    To protect users' privacy, Recursive Resolvers are strongly encouraged to conceal part of the IP address of the user by